Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Introduction

 While the composition of comet volatiles has been a focus of extensive observations and study over the decades -- since spectroscopic observations of the coma and ion tail allow for the identification of the volatile species -- the dust composition and structure have remained more elusive.
-The two missions which collected cometary dust in-situ and analysed it were \textit{Stardust}, which was a sample return mission \citep[e.g.][]{BrownleeEtAl2004}, and \textit{Rosetta}, where the samples were analysed locally \citep[e.g.][]{RotundiEtAl2015,LangevinEtAl2016}.
-From them we have learned that cometary dust is composed mostly of various silicate particles and an organic matrix.
-The dust structure is dominated by fluffy (highly porous) aggregate particles, ranging in size from hundreds of nanometres to millimetres.
-Since polarisation is one of the properties of light scattered by such particles, its observation and analysis bring more constraints to our understanding of dust particle structure and composition \citep[e.g.][]{BagnuloEtAl2006}.
+The two space missions which collected cometary dust in-situ and analysed it were \textit{Stardust}, which was a sample return mission \citep[e.g.][]{BrownleeEtAl2004}, and \textit{Rosetta}, where the samples were analysed locally, specifically with MIDAS and COSIMA instruments \citep[e.g.][]{RotundiEtAl2015,LangevinEtAl2016}.
+From them we have learned that the dust can be described by either compact or fluffy (highly porous) fractal aggregate particles, ranging in size from tens of micrometres to millimetres, all composed of smaller subunits \citep{MannelEtAl2016}.
+Starting with missions to comet 1P/Halley \cite{LawlerBrownlee1992}, we also learned that cometary dust is composed mostly of various silicate particles and an organic matrix component, though proportions vary between particles and, indeed, comets \cite{EngrandEtAl2016}.
+Notably, the returned samples from comet 81P/Wild 2 taken by the \textit{Stardust} spacecraft lacked a significant organic component \citep[e.g.][]{BrownleeEtAl2006,IshiiEtAl2008}, but remote observations of the coma showed a distinct presence of organics \cite{KisselEtAl2004}.
+The lack of organics in the samples may be attributed to the high-speed collisions with the aerogel during the collection rather than being an intrinsic property of the comet \cite{Brownlee2014}.
+Alternatively, the collection of material may have occurred in an unrepresentative area of the coma of comet, as investigated by \citet{ZubkoEtAl2012}.